 It was a psychological change I was seeking

 The beginning of my fitness story wasn’t triggered by anything to do with my health or my body, but my mindset.
-I was an easy going, laidback person.
+I was an easygoing, laidback person.
 Suddenly, in 2006, something major kicked off in my life that made me realise I needed to change my way of operating.
 I had a huge effort to sustain, a campaign to protect something bigger than me that I cared about very deeply.
 I had also been watching Buffy the Vampire Slayer.
-So at that point, I walked into a martial arts gym, and started what would turn into a decade-long journey into martial arts and change.
+So at that point, I walked into a martial arts gym, and started what would turn into a lifelong journey into movement and change.

 As I hoped, there was a massive carryover into the rest of my life.
 The endorphins and aching muscles from a gym session one evening were laying the groundwork for increased confidence and self-esteem the following morning.
 I was able to use my new found strength to help a close family member to battle and eventually defeat eating disorders.

-My coach saw that I could be a role model for other women and he encouraged me to start teaching women’s circuit training.
-I wanted to make this an accessible community activity.
-I was just getting started, when a bombshell hit.
+I was just getting started teaching circuit training in the community when life changed again and a bombshell hit.
 Out of the blue, a loved one suddenly became seriously disabled.
 Having been an NHS worker I understood the very real danger that those who care for others sacrifice their own health massively.
-I knew that to sustain the effort of caring long term, with my responsibilities set to rise as time passes, I needed to lock myself into prioritising my own fitness as a foundation.
+I knew that to sustain the effort of caring long term, with my responsibilities set to rise as time passes, I needed to lock myself into prioritising my own strength as a foundation.

-Whether you have a health challenge, a caring role, or a personal mission out in the wider world, working on your fitness will build your power
+Whether you have a health challenge, a caring role, or a personal mission out in the wider world, a movement practice will build your power

 This was my reason for studying to qualify as a Personal Trainer.
-To make sure that I keep myself in top condition to support others, and to do big things beyond that too.
-I want to pass on and share the physical – and above all mental – gift that I have received through my own training habits and practice.
+To help keep myself able to support others, and to do big things beyond that too.
+I want to pass on and share the physical – and above all mental and emotional – gift that I have received through my own training habits and practice.